transprime-research/arrayed/README.md

 ## Additional Information

-Be aware that this package is part of a series of "The Proof of Concept".
+This package is part of a series of "Code Dare"

 See other packages in this series here: